kkk987/portfolio/README.md

 * Usability considerations

-    The deisgn concept of this project is to keep things simple while providing the necessary infomation.
-As a result,the websites provides more pictures and gif files instead of lined of texts.
+    The design concept of this project is to keep things simple while providing the necessary information.
+As a result, the websites provide more pictures and gif files instead of lined of texts.

-    And as it is more common for users to have multiple devices nowadays, resposive design is also one of focuses when developing the website.
-Therefore, each devices has a different layout that best suits the device.
-At the moment, it supoorts mobile, tablet and pc (currently not supporting 4k screen).
+    And as it is more common for users to have multiple devices nowadays, the resposive design is also one of the focuses when developing the website.
+Therefore, each device has a different layout that best suits the device.
+At the moment, it supports mobile, tablet and pc (currently not supporting 4k screen).

     A good example is the navigation bar.
-When user uses mobile for the website, the navigation bar will be a drop-down menu.
+When a user uses mobile for the website, the navigation bar will be a drop-down menu.
 But for tablet and pc, it will be a bar sticks on top of the screen.

     For user reading experience, texts and images will be adjusted accordingly.
-The text color and font are remained consistant for the whole page.
+The text color and font remain consistent for the whole page.
 And the selection of the font color has a strong contrast with the background color so that it is more obvious to users.

-    For the functionality part, the navigation bar and all links are succeffsully functioning where will direct the user to related section or external websites.
-The only exception for now is the form submiting function.
-As there is no related database, the website will reposrt errors when users try to submit a contact form.
+    For the functionality part, the navigation bar and all links are successfully functioning where will direct the user to the related section or external websites.
+The only exception, for now, is the form submitting function.
+As there is no related database, the website will report errors when users try to submit a contact form.

     Another concern for this portfolio is the capability for different browsers.
-The website is functioning as expected on latest version of chrome, firefox and safari.
-There are some issues with IE browser as IE doesn't support some codes like sticky which is a future feature in plan.
+The website is functioning as expected on the latest version of chrome, firefox and safari.
+There are some issues with IE browser as IE doesn't support some codes like sticky which is a future feature in the plan.
 #

 ### Details of planning process